weirdev/lagern/INPROGRESS.md

 Create a helper method for verifying entire metadata trees and optionally child files are stored correctly in the blob store
 ===
-Currently working on multiple backup destinations Multiple destinations may be missing different blobs existing in the current backup
+Currently working on multiple backup destinations Verify that when backing up to multiple destinations, source file data is only read/processed once Multiple destinations may be missing different blobs existing in the current backup
 	If just one previous tree used to generate delta tree, we may not scan (and thus generate blobs for) a file that is in the previous selected tree but not in another destination.
 Thus we need to get blobs to the destination lacking them.
 	We dont want to do a general backup sync between destinations, because we may not want all backups on all destinations (ie. frequent backups to disk/local storage, infrequent backups to cloud)